kriishukla/URL-Summarizer/README.md

 This application is ideal for quickly understanding lengthy articles or webpages, especially for research or competitive analysis.

+**You may need to chane the hardcoded API key of Groq from https://console.groq.com/keys in case mine crosses the limit or is Revoked due to leakage.**
 ---

 ## Features